rodriguesmafalda/de-zoomcamp/project/README.md

 > 💡 **Tip:** Run this query directly in the BigQuery console after Kestra has created the initial raw table.

-Once the people_staying_summary table is created, you can connect it to Looker Studio and build visualizations.
+Once the `people_staying_summary` table is created, you can connect it to Looker Studio to explore and build interactive visualizations.

 ## 📈 Dashboard

-### 👥 Total People Observed by Temperature (July 2018) (July 2018)
+### 👥 Total People Observed by Temperature (July 2018)

 ![dashboard1](images/dashboard1.png)